What do Your Favourite Flowers Mean?

 ‘It was in the seventeenth century that the tulip’s special role in the Eastern language of flowers became known.
 Traveller John Chardin found that the tulip was given by a lover to make his passion known to his mistress.
 The flower’s strong, bright colour shows that the suitor is on fire with her beauty, and the black centre indicated that his heart is burned to coal, so fierce is the heat of his love.
 The meaning of tulips is ‘a declaration of love’.’

 ‘Brought over from southern Africa in the eighteenth century, freesias are named after German botanist and doctor Friedrich Freese.
-Freesias symbolise ‘lasting friendship’ perfect if you’re looking for a bunch of blooms to celebrate “Galentine’s Day” this year.’
+Freesias symbolise ‘lasting friendship’, perfect if you’re looking for a bunch of blooms to celebrate “Galentine’s Day”.’

 ‘The white Madonna lily is one of the oldest in cultivation and is thought to have been dispersed throughout Europe by Roman soldiers, who carried it in their kitbags for its medicinal purposes.
 Whilst 39% of those surveys thought lilies mean ‘sympathy’, their original meaning is ‘majesty’, best described as ‘impressive beauty’.’

 ‘Originated as a plan from southern Europe, the Victorians were particular fans of carnations.
-Pink carnations symbolise ‘I will never forget you’, perhaps a great choice this Valentine’s Day for a lost love or the one that got away.’
+Pink carnations symbolise ‘I will never forget you’, perhaps a great choice for a lost love or the one that got away.’

 ‘Irises have an unusual meaning, which is: ‘my compliments.
 I have a message for you’.
 One of the oldest cultivated flowers in Britain, the iris is a floral herald and the bearer of good tidings and warm wishes.’